modular-component/modular-component/README.md

 #### Telling TypeScript about a value transformation

-> Note: this is currently the only part of `ModularComponent` that is not 100% extensible,
-> as it requires patching a shared interface in `@modular-component/core`.
-Because of that,
-> it is not possible to have two stages with the same name and a different transform in the
-> same application.

 Sometimes, the transformation that we want to apply on a value might change its type from the one passed as parameter.
 Unfortunately, as of TypeScript 4.8, there isn't a way still to use "generic generic types".
 It is therefore not possible, as far as we can tell,